-After this work was completed, an approach to Problems 1.2-1.4 was proposed by Costantino-Marche, [CM11] using generating functions.
-Their approach requires certain nondegeneracy conditions, and in particular does not give a solution to Problem 1.2 or Problem 1.3 for the regular cube spin network, see the Appendix.
+After this work was completed, an approach to Problems 1.2-1.4 was proposed by Costantino and Marche in [12] using generating functions.
+Their approach requires certain nondegeneracy conditions, and in particular does not give a solution to Problem 1.2 or 1.3 for the regular cube spin network; see the Appendix.

-1.7.
-Acknowledgement.
-The results were conceived in a workshop in Aarhus, Denmark, and presented in HaNoi, Vietnam and Strasbourg, France in the summer of 2007.
+Acknowledgements The results were conceived in a workshop in Aarhus, Denmark, and presented in HaNoi, Vietnam and Strasbourg, France in the summer of 2007.
 The authors wish to thank the organizers for their hospitality.
-S.G. wishes to thank C. Koutschan, D. Zeilberger and D. Zagier for many enlightening conversations.
+S G wishes to thank C Koutschan, D Zeilberger and D Zagier for many enlightening conversations.
+S G was supported in part by NSF.
+R V was supported by the Netherlands Organisation for Scientific Research (NWO).

-2. Evaluation of spin networks
+2 Evaluation of spin networks

 In this section we treat two ways of calculating the evaluation of a spin network.
-The first is by recoupling theory and leads to practical but non-canonical formulas for the evaluations as multi-sums.
+The first is by recoupling theory and leads to practical but noncanonical formulas for the evaluations as multisums.
 The second way is the method of chromatic evaluation.
 This leads to the proof of the generating function result, Theorem 1.7 announced above.